Motorola Moto G30 and G10 offer BIG Android specs for breathtakingly cheap

-Motorola has launched two brand new entry-level handsets to usher in its 10th-generation Moto G line: the Motorola Moto G30 and the Motorola Moto G10, both landing in Europe and the UK from February 22 at a formidably cheap price point.
-Both devices come with a 6.5-inch 720p display, NFC connectivity, powered by 5,000mAh batteries, and have the good looks that only Motorola can pull off.
+Motorola has launched two brand new entry-level handsets to usher in its 10th-generation Moto G line: the Motorola Moto G30 and the Motorola Moto G10, both landing in the UK and Europe from February 22 – each offering formidable value.
+The Motorola G30 and Motorola G10 both come with a 6.5-inch 720p display, NFC connectivity, are powered by 5,000mAh batteries, and have the good looks that only Motorola can pull off.

-With these budget-busting prices, you’d likely expect the devices to abandon specs in raw pursuit of being as inexpensive as possible – well, you’d be wrong.
-The higher-specs of the Motorola Moto G30 include 15W fast charging, plus a 90Hz refresh rate, which is staggeringly good value for money.
+With these budget-busting prices, you’d likely expect the devices to abandon specs in the raw pursuit of being as inexpensive as possible – well, you’d be wrong.
+The better spec'd Motorola Moto G30 includes 15W fast charging, plus a 90Hz refresh rate, which is staggeringly good value for money.

-Speedy refresh rates are becoming more commonplace this year, trickling down into a wider array of devices, instead of just brands' flagships.
-Like the OnePlus Nord N10 5G, which cruised onto T3’s radar with its 90Hz refresh rate; meanwhile, the brand new budget OnePlus Nord N1 5G could line-up a super-fast refresh rate; contrary to expectations, it appears the perfectly mid-ranged, Samsung Galaxy A52, won’t get a 90Hz refresh rate unless Samsung opts to increase this following recent coverage of its launch date.
+Speedy refresh rates are more commonplace this year, trickling down into a wider array of devices, instead of just brands' flagships.
+Like the OnePlus Nord N10 5G, which sailed onto T3’s radar with its 90Hz refresh rate; meanwhile, the OnePlus Nord N1 5G is a brand new budget model that could boast a super-fast refresh rate; sadly, it appears the perfectly mid-ranged, Samsung Galaxy A52, won’t get a 90Hz refresh rate unless Samsung opts to increase this following recent coverage of the Galaxy A52's launch date.

 - Sky issues PRICE HIKE for millions of broadband and TV users - here's what you'll pay